“Superior ability breeds superior ambition.”— SPOCK, Star Trek, Season 1: Space Seed

 SPOCK: “Insufficient facts always invite danger.” - Star Trek, season 1, episode 24 (“Space Seed,” 1968)

 - I led the adoption of Amazon Web Services as the primary Cloud Solution/Program, with client penetration of 25% in year 1.

 - As one of my past initiatives, I consolidated all Managed Services Programs into a single program, with clearly defined deliverables, pricing, and metrics-based reporting for each deliverable to promote “trusted advisor” status, then converted 100% of legacy customers to new MSP program.
 This undertaking significantly improved CSAT scores and increased gross revenues of existing accounts from $1.25M to $1.75M and total revenues to $2.1M.

 - In 2277, I was promoted to captain, then assigned to the prestigious Starfleet Academy faculty, heading up the cadet training with Enterprise.

 - In 2285, I handed over the cadet-filled U.S.S.
 Enterprise to Kirk for in order to undertake a harrowing rescue of the Project Genesis team.

 When you look back on your career to date, what highlights really stand out to you?

-JC: 2 of my team members completed college during their work with me, there have been dozens of vocational and/or technical certifications attained, 1 team member became a certified diver, and 3 purchased a home for the first time.
+JC: Two of my team members completed college during their work with me, there have been dozens of vocational and/or technical certifications attained, one team member became a certified diver, and three purchased a home for the first time.